Megalex42/EV-Nova-on-Steam-Deck/README.md

 # Escape Velocity Nova on Steam Deck (And other Linux)

 1. Install Lutris
- - Install Flatseal, in flatseal, go to "All Applications" on the left, then scroll down to Filesystem and enable the bullet next to "All user files" in the section "Other Files", put in /run/media/mmcblk0p1, then close flatseal (may not be necessary)

 2. Download the files:
  - Main game: http://download.escape-velocity.games/EV%20Nova.zip